catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 dcolor to "diffuse" a bit.
 Will dry out over time.
 Drying increases by 1 life value for every 10 degrees above 0 C.
 There is no rate penalty if below 0 C. Becomes stained by liquids and powders.

+Paper will lose its dcolor when turning into PULP, so you can use this to "recycle" paper.

 ## PULP (Paper pulp)